 Remembering Get Up Stand Up – greatest comedy night of all time

-Of all the things I’m proudest of in life – my shredded abs, my rock hard buns, my 29 inch penis – I think the comedy night Interestment Presents… Get Up Stand Up which ran from September 2009 to February 2011 is my greatest achievement of them all.
+Of all the things I’m proudest of in life – my shredded abs, my rock hard buns – I think the comedy night Interestment Presents… Get Up Stand Up which ran from September 2009 to February 2011 is my greatest achievement of them all.

-It started embryonically one evening in the Bread and Roses pub in Clapham with my then girlfriend/now wife Hannah (also mother to my brace of adorable little swines), who was passing the time of day by trying her hand at stand-up comedy – back then, possibly as now, a thankless mule trek from one half empty venue to another to deliver your zingers to a room full of frowning, depressed faces.
-There must be an easier way.
+It started embryonically one evening in the Bread and Roses pub in Clapham with my then girlfriend/now wife Hannah (also mother to my brace of adorable swines), who was trying her hand at stand-up comedy.
+Back then, possibly as now, a thankless mule trek from one half empty venue to another to deliver your zingers to a room full of frowning faces.

 “Why don’t we put on our own night?” we said in unison, like a pop group on Going Live announcing their new single.
 We knew people.
 We knew some people.
-We knew a person.
-We must know a guy.
 We definitely knew the landlord.
 There had been talk of a cobwebbed “upstairs room” that used to host all kinds of sordid entertainment, with a little stage and room for some chairs.
 So as quickly as it takes to order two pints of lager (one with a dash of lime) we’d procured the first Friday of every month for our makeshift comedy spectacular.
 They’d give us the room for nothing, we’d get acts for upstairs, DJs for downstairs in the pub, make a real party of it and pull in the punters.
 Fair to say, we didn’t have a fucking clue what we were doing.

 Our MC, Lloyd Griffith